Ubiquiti-App/UCRM-plugins/docs/tutorials/first-plugin.md

 This is a step by step guide for creating your first simple UCRM plugin.

 ## 1) Get your environment ready
 First step is to prepare your development environment.
-You should have to following software installed:
+You should have the following software installed:
 - PHP 7.1 - https://secure.php.net/downloads.php
 - Git - https://git-scm.com/
 - Composer - https://getcomposer.org/